harripd/H2MMpythonlib/docs/source/ChangeNotes.rst

       :func:`H2MM_arr`, and :meth:`h2mm_model.evaluate`.
       Setting ``ll=True`` results in function returning as second return value (in tuple) the loglik of each burst.
+- Internal changes (no change in results)
+      - Better allocation of arrays in :func:`viterbi_sort`
 - Fixed:
     - Previous version of :func:`H2MM_arr` had misallocation resulting in rare segfault.
       The mistake has been resolved